karthik-2106/Word-count/README.md

 Calling the function and Printing the number of words.
 ## PROGRAM:
 ```
+#Program to get the word count from the text
+#Developed by: KARTHIKEYAN M
+#Register no: 23005191
 num_words=0
 with open('/content/drive/MyDrive/mk',"r") as f:
   for line in f: